 People Also Ask

-The choice between push piers and helical piers depends entirely on the specific soil conditions and structural load requirements of your project.
-Push piers are typically driven deep into the ground until they reach a load-bearing stratum, making them an excellent choice for existing structures that have already settled.
-They work by transferring the weight of the building directly to stable soil.
-Helical piers, with their screw-like design, are better suited for new construction or lighter loads, as they can be installed quickly with minimal disturbance.
-For a professional assessment, Bedrock Foundation Builders always recommends a thorough geotechnical evaluation to determine which system will provide the most reliable long-term support for your foundation.
+The choice between push piers and helical piers depends entirely on your specific soil conditions and the structural load requirements of your home.
+Push piers, also known as resistance piers, are driven deep into the ground until they reach a load-bearing stratum, making them an excellent choice for heavier structures or when the load must be transferred to a very deep, stable layer.
+Helical piers, which screw into the ground, are often preferred for lighter structures or when immediate load-bearing is needed, as they do not require curing time.
+For the varied soil profiles found in the Denver–Aurora–Centennial area, a thorough geotechnical analysis is essential.
+At Bedrock Foundation Builders, we always recommend a professional soil test to determine which pier system will provide the most stable and long-lasting support for your foundation.

 Comments are closed